JnyJny/busylight/README.md

 ## Features
 - Command-line interface with color, effect, and LED targeting options
 - HTTP API with full documentation and authentication support
-- Individual LED control for multi-LED devices (Blink1 mk2, BlinkStick variants)
+- Individual LED control for multi-LED devices (Blink1 mk2, Flag variants, BlinkStick variants)
 - Cross-platform support: macOS and Linux (Windows in development)
 - Support for 23 devices from 9 vendors: